 CRUD!!!
 Oh no. No no no no no. I’m in trouble!!
 I need to call the helpdesk before this gets really bad…

-As humans, sometimes we make poor decisions that lead to malware attacks, or we choose easily deciphered passwords, or maybe we fall victim to a clever phishing scam.
-These are all things that good security training programs can prevent.
+As humans, sometimes we make poor decisions that lead to malware attacks, choose easily decipherable passwords, or fall victim to a clever phishing scam.
+These are all things that good security awareness training programs can prevent.

 The Importance of Security Awareness Training